 - DON’T. Never bring a dog back to a shelter.
 Make sure you can handle the dog before bringing them home.
 Once you sign your papers and leave the shelter, you’re committing to the dog.
 Just as you wouldn’t return a $900 Labradoodle to the pet store, neither should you return your adopted mutt to the shelter.
 It’s traumatizing for a pet to be returned to a shelter environment.

 - DON’T. Don’t adopt a dog until you’ve made a real heart-to-heart connection.
 Get to know the dog who appeals to you.
 Most adoptive pet parents say the same thing: you’ll know it when it happens.
 Don’t settle, and don’t rush the process.

 Adoption requirements are different from shelter to shelter.

-In some areas, you may need to prove that dogs are allowed in your place of residence.
-A letter from the landlord, or copy of the lease, should suffice.
+- In some areas, you may need to prove that dogs are allowed in your place of residence.
+A letter from the landlord, or a copy of the lease, should suffice.

-Most shelters and rescue organizations will ask for a donation or adoption fee.
-These fees go toward food, medical care, and upkeep of the facilities.
-Most shelters operate on a shoestring budget, and rely on adoption fees and donations to remain operational.
+- Most shelters and rescue organizations will ask for a donation or adoption fee.
+These fees go toward dog food, medical care, upkeeping of the facilities, and other dog supplies.
+Most shelters operate on a shoestring budget and rely on adoption fees and donations to remain operational.

 Before Bringing Your New Dog Home

 Many shelters will offer to spay or neuter your pet.
 Some shelters will even vaccinate your pet for you.
-This can be a real money saving step, so inquire about these options during the adoption process.
+That can be a money-saving step, so inquire about these options during the adoption process.

 If the shelter does not provide these options, make an appointment with a local veterinarian as soon as you can after bringing your new dog home.

-Shelters can be havens for common ailments like kennel cough, fleas, worms, and other illnesses.
-Have your new dog fully checked out as soon as possible after adoption.
+- Shelters can be havens for common ailments like kennel cough, fleas, worms, and other illnesses.
+Have your new dog checked out as soon as possible after adoption.